StephanSiemen/bl_earth/README.md

 - **Interactivly in Blender**

-Aftre installing and enabling the **bl_earth** add-on, go to the Layout workspace (should be default) and activate the side menu in the main 3D view Editor by pressing 'N'.
+After installing and enabling the **bl_earth** add-on, go to the Layout workspace (should be default) and activate the side menu in the main 3D view Editor by pressing 'N'.
 You should see a tab called "Blender Earth".
 If not please, please restep the add-on installation.

+If you checked out this repo, you can set the path to the local code by setting *Preference > File Paths > Script Directories* to this directory.
+Under *Add-ons* refresh local paths to see the add-on.

 - **Command line and batch**